Azure/azure-storage-cpp/README.md

 `Install-Package wastorage`

+#### Visual Studio Version
+Starting from version 2.1.0, Azure Storage Client Library for C++ supports Visual Studio 2013 and Visual Studio 2015.
+In case you have the need to use Visual Studio 2012, please get [version 2.0.0](http://www.nuget.org/packages/wastorage/2.0.0).

 ## Dependencies

 ### C++ REST SDK

-The Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.4.0.
-It can be installed through [NuGet](http://www.nuget.org/packages/cpprestsdk/2.4.0) or downloaded directly from [CodePlex](http://casablanca.codeplex.com/releases/view/146873).
+The Azure Storage Client Library for C++ depends on the C++ REST SDK (codename "Casablanca") 2.6.0.
+It can be installed through [NuGet](http://www.nuget.org/packages/cpprestsdk/2.6.0) or downloaded directly from [CodePlex](http://casablanca.codeplex.com/releases/view/612765).

 ## Code Samples